Tesla P40: The Best Budget GPU for Local AI

 The #1 Budget GPU for Local AI

 Yes, you need to solve cooling.
 Yes, it has no display output.
 Yes, it's slower than an RTX 3090.
-But at $150 vs $700, the P40 lets you experience local AI for the cost of a nice dinner.
+But at $285 vs $700+ for a 3090, the P40 lets you experience local AI without breaking the bank.
 You can always upgrade later once you know what you need.

 If you're reading this and wondering which GPU to buy for local LLMs, the answer is almost certainly the P40.